ivaylo-botusharov/School.Me/README.md

 The web application should be developed into layers:

 * Data layer (Repository, Unit of Work patterns)
-* Application layer - using Unit of Work and Dependency Injection (Unity, Ninject, etc)
+* Application (Services) layer - using Unit of Work (from the Data layer) and Dependency Injection Container (Unity, Ninject, etc).